kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/k8s/k8s_basic.md

 ## Start the server

-`minikube start`
+- `minikube start`

 ## Status

-`minikube status`
+- `minikube status`

 ## Dashboard

-`minikube dashboard`
+- `minikube dashboard`

 ## Deployment

-* Kubernetes coordinates a highly available cluster of computers that are connected to work as a single unit.
+- Kubernetes coordinates a highly available cluster of computers that are connected to work as a single unit.
-* Kubernetes automates the distribution and scheduling of application containers across a cluster in a more efficient way.
+- Kubernetes automates the distribution and scheduling of application containers across a cluster in a more efficient way.

 A Kubernetes cluster consists of two types of resources:

 ![cluster_diagram](https://kevinli-webbertech.github.io/blog/images/k8s/cluster_diagram.png)

-* The Control Plane coordinates the cluster
+- The Control Plane coordinates the cluster
-* Nodes are the workers that run applications
+- Nodes are the workers that run applications

 ## Pod, Node, Deployment and Service

-* A pod a one or more containers.
+- A pod can contain one or more containers.
-* A node is a vm or a physical machine.
+- A node is a vm or a physical machine.
-* A node can run multiple pods but normally just one
+- A node can run multiple pods but normally just one
-* A Kubernetes Deployment checks on the health of your Pod and restarts the Pod's Container if it terminates.
+- A Kubernetes Deployment checks on the health of your Pod and restarts the Pod's Container if it terminates.
-* Service, by default, the Pod is only accessible by its internal IP address within the Kubernetes cluster.
+- Service, by default, the Pod is only accessible by its internal IP address within the Kubernetes cluster.
 To make the hello-node Container accessible from outside the Kubernetes virtual network, you have to expose the Pod as a Kubernetes Service.

 **A helloword image deployment**

-* Create a Deployment
+- Create a Deployment

-`kubectl create deployment hello-node --image=registry.k8s.io/e2e-test-images/agnhost:2.39 -- /agnhost netexec --http-port=8080`
+  - `kubectl create deployment hello-node --image=registry.k8s.io/e2e-test-images/agnhost:2.39 -- /agnhost netexec --http-port=8080`

-* View the Deployment
+- View the Deployment

-kubectl get deployments
+  - `kubectl get deployments`

-* View the Pod
+- View the Pod

-kubectl get pods
+  - `kubectl get pods`

-* View cluster events
+- View cluster events

-kubectl get events
+  - `kubectl get events`

-* View the kubectl configuration
+- View the kubectl configuration

-kubectl config view
+  - `kubectl config view`

-* View application logs for a container in a pod (replace pod name with the one you got from kubectl get pods).
+- View application logs for a container in a pod (replace pod name with the one you got from kubectl get pods).

-`kubectl logs hello-node-5f76cf6ccf-br9b5`
+  - `kubectl logs hello-node-5f76cf6ccf-br9b5`

-* Create a service
+- Create a service

-Expose the Pod to the public internet using the kubectl expose command:
+  - Expose the Pod to the public internet using the kubectl expose command:

-`kubectl expose deployment hello-node --type=LoadBalancer --port=8080`
+  - `kubectl expose deployment hello-node --type=LoadBalancer --port=8080`

 The --type=LoadBalancer flag indicates that you want to expose your Service outside of the cluster.

-* View a service
+- View a service

-`kubectl get services`
+  - `kubectl get services`

-* Start service
+- Start service

-Run the following command:

-`minikube service hello-node`
+  - `minikube service hello-node`

 ## Manage Add-ons

-* show addons
+- show addons

 `minikube addons list`